 The following statement, and where space permits, the logos of Mid Atlantic Arts and the National Endowment for the Arts MUST appear in all programs, websites and press releases produced by the funded organization or its agents in relation to the funded project.
 In addition, the following statement and logo should be included whenever possible, either jointly or separately as necessary, in all flyers and postcards, email communications, season brochures, social media posts and calendars, and any other print or electronic promotional and publicity materials produced by the funded organization or its agents in relation to the funded project.

 - This statement must be used in its entirety and cannot be altered in any way:

-This engagement of [ARTIST] is funded through Performing Arts Global Exchange a program of Mid Atlantic Arts Foundation in partnership with the National Endowment for the Arts.
+This engagement of [ARTIST] is funded through Performing Arts Global Exchange a program of Mid Atlantic Arts in partnership with the National Endowment for the Arts.

 Final report requirements and instructions are included as Exhibit B of the Grant Award Agreement.

 Grantees are required to submit a final report which is due thirty (30) days after the end of the grant period on record as listed in the Grant Award Agreement.